JackLamb99/the-missing-brother/README.md

 5. In the terminal, type the following command, replacing copied-url with the one you copied:
 `git clone copied-url`
 <br>*Note: Git must be installed on your system for this step to work.
 You can download it [here](https://git-scm.com/downloads).*

+## Future Developments

+While 'The Missing Brother' currently includes a fully playable Prologue and Chapter One, there are several features and improvements that could be added in future updates to expand and enhance the experience:

+### Additional Chapters

+The full narrative structure would include Chapters 2, 3, and a finale (Chapter 4), each introducing new scenes, locations, and deeper layers of the central conspiracy.
+Future development could involve implementing these chapters with the same attention to branching logic, item collection, and decision consequences already seen in Chapter One.

+### External Dice Roll Mechanic

+As previously mentioned in the [bugs section](#bugs), an external library was originally used to animate dice rolls with a visual result, but it caused game-breaking issues on mobile devices.
+A future development could be to resolve this compatibility problem, either by fixing the integration or replacing it with a lightweight, mobile-friendly alternative, so players can enjoy both the functionality and immersive animation across all devices.

+### Audio & Sound Effects

+To further immerse players in the noir atmosphere, future versions of the game could include background music, ambient sounds, and audio cues *(e.g. rain, footsteps, dice rolls)*.
+These additions would help reinforce mood, tension, and setting during key moments of gameplay.